Fellowship-of-the-Link/tftmap/blog/Wiki practice meets blogging.md

 While a first class function would be nice, it's very easy to do manually, as set out in detail in [[Manually creating permanent versions on this wiki]].
 In brief, the creation of a major version entails the following manual processes:

 * creating a copy and moving it into a "permanent versions" subfolder
-* editing two lines in the new permanent version
+* editing two lines in the new permanent version and adding a preface signalling that it's not the current version
 * editing one line in the current version

 Simple!